-With Bruce’s signature eloquence and insight,the songs on Firefly in a Jar tackle some of the inevitable challenges, both good and bad, of adulthood.
+With Bruce’s signature eloquence and insight, the songs on Firefly in a Jar tackle some of the inevitable challenges, both good and bad, of adulthood.
 Right after the birth of her first son, her mother was given a terminal diagnosis, and her husband’s once thriving career as a children’s book illustrator came screeching to a halt.
-She had to take a full-time job, and at one point several jobs, just to keep their family afloat.
+Bruce had to take a part-time job, which became a full-time job, and at one point several jobs, to keep their family afloat.
 After the birth of her second son, Bruce’s father was diagnosed with Parkinson’s, and his care became a large part of her life.
 “I went into auto-pilot as grief, loss and stress threatened to pull me under.
-It felt like there wasn’t room for me in the picture.”
+It felt like there wasn’t room for me in my own life.”

 “Backlit Bottles,” the first single released from Bruce’s Firefly in a Jar EP, essentially written from a barstool on the Upper West Side, marks that moment when Bruce decided to write her way out of her rut, one song at a time.
 The title track, Firefly in a Jar, “is very much about letting go and accepting the impermanence of all things,” says Bruce.
 “Complicated Hearts,” an ode to her husband of over 25 years (they met during Bruce’s junior year abroad in Paris), is a testament to the resilience of their relationship having weathered many storms.
 “I asked my 11-year-old what comes to mind when he thinks of love and he answered, ‘Two people falling down in a field of flowers.’
 Hence, I wrote “Our love was never fields of flowers!”